Version Control with Git

 Code Description VS Code GUI

-git log View the full commit history of the repository N/A (Command-line only)
+git log View the full commit history of the repository Expand the Graph in Source Control

-git log --oneline View a compact version of the commit history N/A (Command-line only)
+git log --oneline View a compact version of the commit history N/A (terminal only)

-git log -2 Display the last two commits N/A (Command-line only)
+git log -2 Display the last two commits N/A (terminal only)

-git diff d2dh5rt Compare the working directory to the commit with the hash d2dh5rt Click on the file in Source Control and check the inline diff
+git diff a1b2c3d Compare the working directory to the commit with the hash a1b2c3d Click on the file in Source Control and check the inline diff

 git diff HEAD~1 Compare the working directory to the second most recent commit Click on the file in Source Control and check the inline diff